MicrosoftLearning/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M03_Lab1_Create_a_new_product.md

 33. On the **Release products** page, locate the new item **SH001** in the grid.

-34. Select the product link and navigate to the **Product details** page.
+34. Select the product link and navigate to the **Released product details** page.

 35. On the **General** FastTab, enter the following: